kartiklunkad26/hvs-demo-app/README.md

 3. Go to [http://localhost:4242/checkout.html](http://localhost:4242/checkout.html)

+## Pre-Requisites
+1. Ensure you have created an account with Stripe
+2. You will need to create a sample product & price in the Stripe Dashboard - https://support.stripe.com/questions/how-to-create-products-and-prices

 ## Running the sample with vlt with static secrets in HCP Vault Secrets

 1. Sign up for HCP at cloud.hashicorp.com